Schiff dismisses Trump 'nonsense' after threat to use executive privilege to block witnesses

 CLICK HERE TO GET THE FOX NEWS APP

-Trump’s legal team will take the floor on Saturday to defend the president, following three days of House Democrats’ arguments and his attorneys promised to go on offense.
+Trump’s legal team will take the floor on Saturday to defend the president, following three days of House Democrats’ arguments, and his attorneys promised to go on offense.

-“It's not a rebuttal, but what we are going to do is attack, attack all of the misstatements,” Trump lawyer Jordan Sekulow told “Fox and Friends”
+“It's not a rebuttal, but what we are going to do is attack, attack all of the misstatements,” Sekulow told “Fox and Friends”

-“…We're going to make the case for the president why the president was totally within his constitutional rights.
-His is Article II power as president of the United States.”
+“We're going to make the case for the president why the president was totally within his constitutional rights.
+His is Article II power as president of the United States," he added.

 Fox News’ Adam Shaw and Caroline McKee contributed to this report.